 From the airport: The simplest transportation is by bus.
 Buses depart every 30 minutes.
 The fare to Palermo is around €7.
-From the city of Palermo, the Prestia Comandé airport buses depart from the square in front of the main train station, with a stop at Politeama (for buses en route to the airport the stop is indicated by a sign at the corner of Via Libertà in front of Prada); presently (July 2012) there are departures for the airport from Politeama from 4:15 AM to 11:15 PM.
-The bus company's phone number is 091 586 351 and they have a website (though last we checked it had no English text).
+From the city of Palermo, the Prestia Comandé airport buses depart from the square in front of the main train station, with a stop at Politeama (for buses en route to the airport the stop is indicated by a sign at the corner of Via Libertà in front of Prada); presently (2017) there are departures for the airport from Politeama from 4:15 AM to 11:15 PM.
+The bus company's phone number is 091 586 351 and they have a website (look for English in the drop-down menu).
 Travel time averages 40 minutes but delays along the route are commonplace.
 A train (the "Trinacria Express") serves the route between the Palermo airport and the main railway station, departing every hour or so, but travel time can be ridiculously long, sometimes over 60 minutes; a ticket costs six euros.
-(Taxis are not recommended as you'll probably be grossly overcharged, paying at least 50 euros for the ride into the city, and even higher rates after 8 PM.
+(Taxis are not recommended as you'll probably be grossly overcharged, but the official daytime rate for the airport is around 55 euros for the ride into the city, and higher after 8 PM.
 If you must use one, negotiate the fare with the driver in advance, never en route or at the journey's end.)

 Intercity Buses: Most buses from other parts of Sicily (Catania, Siracusa, Trapani) arrive and depart from Piazza Cairoli, reached on foot via a walkway located in the main train station near the post office and the platform of Track 1.
 Pedestrians must enter the station to get to the walkway.